HakubJozak/hlasovani/README.md

 # hlasovani

-REST API for data published by Czech Republic Parliament
+REST API for data published by Czech Republic Parliament.